 For Kitesurfing, the best ear plugs are Creatures of Leisure Surf - Ears Water Out Sound in Ear Plugs.

 However, this will depend on several things.
 If you use them a lot, for example, if it is your principal job, or perhaps just minor use.
-Also, if you want to use these ear plugs for other things, like listen to music, or Answer Your Phone.
+Also, if you want to use these ear plugs for other things, like listen to music.

 There are earplug options available, for example: Convenient Fitting, Noise Reduction Rating (NRR), Long-Lasting, Flexibility, and if you want earplugs or headphones.
 As you can see, there is a lot in picking the best fit.